Galactius/exploring-secure-boot/docs/daily-log.md

 Today I started working at 1:00PM and stopped at 8:00PM.

 I continued reading through papers, writing down my notes, and paraphrasing information into the background page.
 I also purhased some new microcontrollers for personal use that I intend to prepare today and potentially use later for research.
 I purchased an Inland ESP32 and a Raspberry Pi Pico W. After I finish preparing and testing both MCUs, I am curious to look into the bootloader and whether secure boot is on by default or not.
 I also started reviewing C and C++ programming.

+## Day 7 - 6/5/23

+Today I started working at 7:30AM and stopped at 2:30PM.

+I started the day by watching videos on how to select and program STM32 and ESP32 boards.
+I already own an ESP32 board, but I believe an STM32 board would be interesting to consider for this project, although I have no actual experience with a STM-branded MCU.
+I also contiuned reviewing C/C++ programming for embedded specifically and continued reading papers and whitepapers.
+I also started setting up some of the microcontrollers I could use for this project

+## Day 8 - 6/6/23

+Today I started working at 8:00AM and stopped at 1:00 to break for lunch.
+I continued my work from 3:30 to 5:30.

+Most of my progress today went towards testing my microcontrollers by running a blink test program on each of the microcontrollers I had, as well as continuing the literature review.
+The reason that verifying my microcontrollers took so long is because I was using the Arduino IDE (which is not standard for each of these boards), and each of the microcontrollers has some quirks that are not always clear.
+For the literature review, I focused on reading through the STM, ESP, and RPI documentation for secure boot, as this information is pertienent to the current implementation for these devices.

+## Day 9 - 6/7/23

+Today I started working at 11:00AM and took a break at 1:00PM for lunch.
+I continued working from 2:00PM to 5:00PM.

+Since I was able to test the rest of my microcontrollers yesterday, I focused on the literature review for today.

+## Day 10 - 6/8/23

+Today I started working at 11:00 AM and stopped at 1:00PM for lunch.
+I then continued from 3:30 to 5:30PM.

+Today I am wrapping up my readings and plan on starting the writing this evening and continuing it into tomorrow/this weekend.

+## Day 11 - 6/9/23

+Today I started working at 6:30AM and stopped working at 4:00PM.

+My plan for today is the same as yesterday with a focus on completing the literature review.